SmashedFrenzy16/Archery-Mania/README.md

 # How To Run

 In a terminal, run `cd Archery-Mania` to get to the project folder, then run `python3 main.py` if you have Python 3.

+ Enjoy and see how many points you can get!